 On May 9, 2016, the City Council approved Ordinance 16-06, which adopted a Downtown Development District Plan.
 The City Planning Consultant was asked to write an application for a Neighborhood Building Blocks Fund grant, which funded this Plan.
 The Plan's goals are to improve commercial vitality, stimulate job growth, build a diverse array of businesses, help build a stable community of long-term residents, increase home ownership for all income levels, and reduce the amount of vacant housing.
-The Plan has brought together numerous planning efforts and documents, united stakeholders with a shared vision for the Downtown, and is the key document for the Downtown to articulate common goals and strategies, coordinate economic On December 16, 2013, the City Council approved development efforts, identify priority development and Ordinance 13-04, adopting the new Harrington redevelopment opportunities, and assist in marketing and community events.
+The Plan has brought together numerous planning efforts and documents, united stakeholders with a shared vision for the Downtown, and is the key document for the Downtown to articulate common goals and strategies, coordinate economic development efforts, identify priority development and redevelopment opportunities, and assist in marketing and community events.